Make that first investment; waiting is costing you a bomb!

 1. Make a down payment – for a clinic or house, whichever is first!

-2. John to accept full responsibility for the mutual fund SIP, unit linked premium, and the car EMIs.
-Since his income has gone up vertically, he is comfortable doing this.
+2. John to accept full responsibility for the mutual fund SIP, term life insurance premium, and the car EMIs.

 3. Planning to have a baby!